bemasc/risav/draft-xu-ipsecme-risav.md

 These changes ensure that RISAV remains transparent to the endpoints, similar to the ICMP rewriting required for Network Address Translation {{?RFC5508}} (though much simpler).

 ## Tunnel Mode

+As RISAV does not require encryption for packet, so it uses ESP-NULL to authenticate the packet in tunnel mode.

+Traditionally, the ESP ICV is computed on the entire ESP packet, excluding the Authentication Data field.
+Here, in RISAV, the ESP ICV SHOULD be calculated including the IP Source Address at first, following by SPI, Sequence Number, Payload Data, Padding (if present), Pad Length, and Next Header.
+Destination Address is ignored.

 In tunnel mode, a RISAV sender ASBR wraps each outgoing packet in an ESP payload ({{RFC4303}}) and sends it as directed by the corresponding SA.
 This may require the ASBR to set the Contact IP as the source address, even if it would not otherwise send packets from that address.
 (See also "Anycast", {{reliability}}).